AdaCore/spark2014/lrm/source/packages.rst

 #.
 A ``package_declaration`` or ``generic_package_declaration`` shall have a
    completion [(a body)] if it contains a non-null Abstract State aspect specification.

+#.
+A subprogram declaration that overloads a state abstraction has an implicit
+   Global aspect denoting the state abstraction with a ``mode_selector`` of Input.
+An explicit Global aspect may be specified which replaces the implicit one.

 .. centered:: **Static Semantics**